openkfw/qupo/README.md

    This creates the `.env` file, containing all environment variables that have to be set.

-5. Run the python API:
+1. Run the python API:

    ```(bash)
    ./start_dev.sh
    ```

+   The backend is now running at [http://localhost:8000](http://localhost:8000/health).

    After startup the API URL can be accessed at: <http://127.0.0.1:8000/docs>